ctittel/all-about-the-pose/README.md

 We also want to enable blind people to master those same movements without human help.
 The computer will give the user audible cues to correct their poses.

 ## What it does
-In the first stage it records movements, for example a series of pushups.
+AllAboutThatPose observes movements (for example Push-Ups) as a sequence of poses.
-Those observations are then analyzed and the user gets improvement advice.
+The poses are then analyzed with modern computer vision and deep learning technology to give the user valuable feedback for improvement.

+Blind users can interact with the app through text-to-speech and speech recognition technology.

+So our application can replace a human trainer for the movements it knows and can even give better improvement advice.

 ## How we built it
 We used complex, state-of-the-art, deep learning algorithms for computer vision.